First reading

 —General Instruction of the Roman Missal, §78

-The presiding celebrant invites the community to lift up their hearts.
-Do we hear this invitation with attention?
-Our response, ‘We lift them up to the Lord’, is a clear reminder that the assembly has a very significant part to play in the eucharistic prayer.
-Without this contribution by the assembly of their hearts lifted up to the Lord, there is no content to the prayer proclaimed by the presider.
-His role is to present to God the many gifts of this assembly, but each of us has to make our contribution.
-With these many gifts of the community affirmed, the presider begins the preface with the affirmation, ‘It is truly right and just, our duty and our salvation.’
-Out of this rich offering by the members of the assembly, he continues to lead the prayer.
+When the presiding celebrant invites the community members to lift their hearts, it is a profound invitation calling for close attention.
+Our response, ‘We lift them up to the Lord’, clearly reveals the significant role that the assembly plays in the eucharistic prayer.
+Without the assembly members lifting their hearts to the Lord, the presider’s prayer is empty of content.
+His role is to present the assembly’s many gifts to God; however, all members still have to make their own contribution.
+With these many gifts offered by the community, the presider begins the preface with the affirmation, ‘It is truly right and just, our duty and our salvation.’
+This rich offering from the assembly members forms the basis from which the presider continues to lead the prayer.